 A.R.T.
 Practitioner Training Program

-The ART of Living Well with Yoga 45-hour Adaptive/Restorative/Therapeutic Yoga Practitioner Program, from Trinity Yoga and Mary-Jo Fetterly, We have created a training program which offers & establishes practical daily living yoga tools and techniques for the disabled & special needs, aging, PTSD, & diseased population.
+The ART of Living Well with Yoga 45-hour Accessible/Restorative/Therapeutic Yoga Practitioner Program, from Trinity Yoga and Mary-Jo Fetterly, We have created a training program which offers & establishes practical daily living yoga tools and techniques for the disabled & special needs, aging, PTSD, & physically challenged population.
 This Adaptive yoga training is for Health-care Professionals, Yoga teachers, Physio’s, OT’s, Recreation therapist’s, Exercise therapists and clients care-givers, family and friends.

 There are 3 Distinct Modules: